-During the time Gary Snyder spent on Sourdough a man named Blackie Burns was the de facto in charge person for the local Forest Service.
-He spoke in, shall we say, colorful colloquialisms.
+During the time Gary Snyder spent on Sourdough a man named Blackie Burns was more or less in charge of the local Forest Service.
+He spoke in rather colorful colloquialisms.
 Of Snyder he said:

 I like that boy Snyder on Sourdough.
 He's a calm son of a bitch.

 P.S.
 Gary Snyder, shown in the photos above, won, among other literary prizes, the Pulitzer Prize for Poetry for, Turtle Island.
 Now in his 80's, he still lives pretty much off the grid in the foothills of the Sierra Nevada Mountains in northern California.